traefik/traefik/docs/index.md

 ## Features

 - Continuously updates its configuration (No restarts!)
-- Load balancer, Round Robin, rebalancer load-balancers
+- Supports multiple load balancing algorithms
-- Enables HTTPS on your microservice (thanks to its [Let's Encrypt](https://letsencrypt.org) support)
+- Provides HTTPS to your microservices by leveraging [Let's Encrypt](https://letsencrypt.org)
 - Circuit breakers, retry
 - High Availability with cluster mode (beta)
 - See the magic through its clean web UI